Frost-Wing/osdev/readme.md

 ## License

-FrostWing is open-source software released under the [MIT License](LICENSE).
+FrostWing is open-source software released under the [CC0-1.0 License](LICENSE).
 Feel free to use, modify, and distribute it as per the terms of this license.

 Happy coding, and let's make FrostWing even more awesome together! 😎🚀